fzao/Selafin.jl/README.md

 Telemac Selafin file reader in Julia
 ====================================

-This program a reader and viewer of the Telemac Selafin file (www.opentelemac.org) in the Julia programming language
+This program is a reader and viewer of the Telemac Selafin file (www.opentelemac.org) in the Julia programming language

 Purpose: get info on the Telemac result file (values and mesh)